 Getting To The Camp Vintage Flea Market

-So, Max and I were staying at Prom Ratchada Residence And Spa, which is near the Thailand Cultural Center MRT.
+So, Paul and I were staying at Prom Ratchada Residence And Spa, which is near the Thailand Cultural Center MRT.

 Thus, for us it was convenient to get The Camp Flea Market via train.
 So, we had to get the MRT, using the Blue Line.